-Football is, and always will be America’s favorite sport, so it’s no surprise that it’s the most wagered on too.
-With online sports betting rapidly growing in the US as more states legalize this activity, betting on the NFL and NCAA is now a multi-billion dollar industry.
+Football is, and always will be America’s favorite sport, so it’s no surprise that it sees the most betting activity, too.
+With online sports betting rapidly growing in the US as more states launch their own wagering markets, betting on the NFL and NCAA is now a multi-billion dollar industry.

-How to read odds, football or other sports is a common question asked among many bettors in the US.
+How to read football odds or odds on other sports is a common question asked among many bettors in the US.
+Even seasoned bettors might be wondering exactly how do betting odds work.
 Sports betting odds can be quite tricky to understand if you are not familiar with gambling, whether you are looking at basic moneyline odds, or for a specific sport.
 For example, soccer odds work differently than NFL odds, even though they may appear the same.

-If you have never seen a + or – in relation to gambling begore, you must know how they work in tandem with betting on football.
+If you have never seen a + or – in relation to gambling before, you must know how they work in tandem with betting on football.

-This introductory guide is for both new football bettors looking to get some skin in the game for the first time, and those merely after a refresher in how to read football odds.
-We will look into what the symbols mean next to team A and team B, how the betting line works, a moneyline bet, spread bet and more.
+This introductory guide is for both new football bettors looking to get some skin in the game for the first time, and those merely after a refresher on how to read football odds.
+We will look into different types of betting odds, as well as various types of bets you might encounter.
 We have a lot of yards to cover, so let’s get started.